TheresaLui/SelfHelpContent_v2/articles/microsoft.storage/storage-blob-recover-blob.md

 ## **Recommended steps**
 Recovery of deleted Blob is not possible.<br>

-Please enable [Soft Delete](https://docs.microsoft.com/azure/storage/blobs/storage-blob-soft-delete) to ensure that your deleted data can be recovered in the future.
+Please enable [soft delete](https://docs.microsoft.com/azure/storage/blobs/storage-blob-soft-delete) to ensure that your deleted data can be recovered in the future.